Watty Graham's GAC, Glen

 Watty Graham's Gaelic Athletic Club, Glen (An Ghleann), is a Gaelic Athletic Association (GAA) club based outside Maghera in the south of County Londonderry in Northern Ireland.
 Players are drawn from Maghera and some surrounding townlands.
 The club competes in Gaelic football, ladies' Gaelic football and camogie.

 Name

 The club is named after Watty (Walter) Graham, who was a resident of Maghera in the 18th century.
 He was an educated Presbyterian who became an Elder of his church.
 Frustrated at the many restrictions on his liberty, he joined the United Irishmen.
 At the time of the 1798 rebellion he was captured and subsequently hanged in Maghera.

 Camogie

 Glen fields Camogie teams at U12, U14, U16, Minor and Senior levels.
 The senior team competes in the Credit Union Derry Premier League.

 Ladies' football

 Glen Ladies' football club was formed in 1995.
-The club has won the Derry Senior Ladies' Football Championship 11 times and currently have won nine in a row.
+The club has won the Derry Senior Ladies' Football Championship 19 times and the Ulster Intermediate championship three times.